- Programs and Services

 Q: What does this mean for the ground-breaking Métis rights Powley decision?

 A: It means nothing.
 This decision has no impact on the Powley decision or the recognition of Section 35 Métis rights.
-Métis rights holders are Métis rights holders whether they are from Section 35 rights bearing communities or connected to what MNC is now defining as the boundaries of the Historic Métis Homeland.
+Métis rights holders are Métis rights holders whether they are from Section 35 rights bearing communities in Ontario or connected to what MNC is now defining as the boundaries of the Historic Métis Homeland.

 Q: What does this mean for MNO’s relationships with Canada and Ontario?